KubraTurker/KubraTurker/README.md

 **Hi , I’m Kübra**   👩🏻‍💻

-a QA Engineer with nearly 4 years of experience.
+I'm a QA Engineer with nearly 4 years of experience.
 I’ve worked in wide-ranging industries, gaining expertise in automation testing.
 I primarily work with Python, using Selenium and Pytest to build robust testing frameworks.
 Feel free to explore my work or reach out with any questions!

 <p float="center">